UVCE-ECE-2023-MarvelLab-2021/DC-motor-direction-control-arduino/README.md

 </details>

 ## Working
 The potentiometer value is varied by rotating the potentiometer's knob and this value is fed into arduino as anolog input at pin A0 of arduino.
 The analog input has a range of `0-1023`.
 This input is mapped to a value in the range `0-255`.
 The mapped value is fed as [PWM](https://create.arduino.cc/projecthub/muhammad-aqib/arduino-pwm-tutorial-ae9d71) output to the motor driver at pin `4` which in turn drives the motor.
-The speed of the motor varies as the potentiometer value is changed.
+The speed and direction of the motor varies as the potentiometer value is changed.